– Barnet Football Club urge all supporters to arrive at The Hive as early as possible

 – Edgar Davids’ side have won all three of their last Skrill Premier fixtures and the Dutchman could return to the side following a two match ban.

 – The Bees will however be without top goalscorer Keanu Marsh-Brown who serves a one match ban for picking up five yellow cards.

-- The match will also see the Bees face former manager John Still who recently signed a new deal with Luton Town.
+– The match will also see the return of former Barnet manager John Still who recently signed a new deal with Luton Town.